Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Towards a cryogenic cosmic-ray muon veto system

 In addition to the main dataset used for the characterisation analysis, we also acquired a second, shorter dataset where a small volume of scintillator was coupled to the SiPM.
 We acquired 2500 waveforms per voltage under the same trigger conditions as before, with a shorter 10 \textmu s acquisition window (1 \textmu s pre-trigger, 9 \textmu s post-trigger).
-The plastic scintillator used for this study was an early prototype for the SoLid experiment~\cite{abreu2018optimisation}, and is reported to have a scintillation efficiency of approximately 10000 photons/MeV e$^{-}$~\cite{Eljen}.
+The plastic scintillator used for this study was an early prototype for the SoLid experiment~\cite{abreu2018optimisation}, and is reported to have a scintillation efficiency of approximately 10000 photons/MeV e$^{-}$ at room temperature.
 This was a convenient test sample for the purpose of these initial proof-of-concept measurements.

-Three small blocks of the scintillator, each with dimensions of 1 cm (W) $\times$ 3 cm (L) $\times$ 0.5 cm (D), are attached to the inside of a spare copper box lid using Araldite.
-The scintillator blocks are each embedded with three wavelength shifting fibres~\cite{WLSfibres}, which shift blue light into green light and guide the photons produced in the scintillator towards the face of the SiPM.
+Three small blocks of the scintillator, each with dimensions of 1 cm (W) $\times$ 3 cm (L) $\times$ 0.5 cm (D), are attached to the inside of a spare copper box lid using epoxy adhesive.
+The scintillator blocks are each embedded with three wavelength shifting fibres~\cite{WLSfibres}, which shift blue light to green with absorption at 420 nm and emission peaking at $\sim$494 nm~\cite{abreu2018optimisation}, and guide the photons produced in the scintillator towards the face of the SiPM.
 Figure~\ref{F:scintillator} shows a picture of the scintillator blocks attached to the inside of the copper box lid.
-Whilst the SiPM is not physically in contact with the scintillator blocks when the box is closed, there is an extremely small gap of 1-2 mm between the scintillator blocks and the SiPM face when the box is closed.
+A cross-sectional diagram showing the integration of the scintillator inside the copper box when the lid is attached is shown in Figure~\ref{F:scintillator} (right).
+The SiPM is not physically in contact with the scintillator blocks when the box is closed; there is an extremely small gap of 1-2 mm between the scintillator blocks and the SiPM face when the box is closed.
 The SiPM sits in the central area of the three scintillator blocks, for maximum coverage and light collection efficiency.

-Figure~\ref{F:cosmics} (left) shows an example event observed in this dataset, acquired at $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 4.8 V).
+Figure~\ref{F:cosmics} (left) shows an example high-light event observed in this dataset, acquired at $V_{\mathrm{bias}}$ = 32 V ($\Delta V$ = 6.3 V).
 In this event, the number of photons incident on the SiPM is so large that it surpasses the dynamic range of the oscilloscope, illustrated by the clipping of the signal at 140 mV.
 For high photon fluxes such as this, we also observe a lengthening of the signal tail, compared to the SiPM recharge time ($<$1 \textmu s).
-This is caused by the superposition of pulses from real photons, optical crosstalk, and afterpulsing, which contribute to an overall increase in the duration of the signal.
+This is caused by the superposition of pulses from real photons and correlated noise, which contribute to an overall increase in the duration of the signal.